 - clonazepam (Paxam®).

-Zopiclone - although zopiclone is not a true benzodiazepine, it act in a similar way to help sleeping.
+Zopiclone - although zopiclone is not a true benzodiazepine, it acts in a similar way to benzodiazepines help with sleep problems (insomnia).

 What conditions are benzodiazepines used for?

 Benzodiazepines have a calming, relaxing effect.
 They work by reducing the activity of the brain and slowing down messages going between the brain and the body.
 Because of this calming, relaxing effect, they are used to treat a number of conditions, such as.

 - Severe anxiety, agitation or panic attacks if other treatments are not working.

 - Severe insomnia (sleeping problems) if other treatments are not working.

 - To reduce the symptoms of alcohol withdrawal for people who have stopped drinking.

 - Epileptic fits (seizures) if a quick effect is needed.